JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 **Background and Rationale**

-In situ vaccination following radiation therapy represents a promising therapeutic strategy that has demonstrated encouraging clinical outcomes.
-However, this uncontrolled degradation may result in unpredictable tumor-associated antigen (TAA) size.
-In addition, the highly inflammatory state post-radiation rich in neutrophils which release digestive enzymes may compromise the chemical integrity of fragments, limiting the precision of the immune response
+In situ vaccination following radiation therapy represents a promising therapeutic strategy that has demonstrated encouraging clinical outcomes. \[5\] However, this is a highly variable process.
+It’s not clear that radiation produces consistent sized tumor-associated antigen (TAA) fragments.
+In addition, the highly inflammatory state post-radiation which includes neutrophils who release digestive enzymes may compromise the chemical integrity of fragments, limiting the precision of the immune response

+Past attempts for antigen preparation for autologous cancer vaccines have generally relied on enzymatic digestion or mechanical disruption (sonication) of biopsy samples.
+This is also relatively crude for its lack of ability to make precise sized fragments that maintain the native form of macromolecules.

+A slight improvement is a strategy called “Fragment Autoantigens Stimulated T‐Cell‐Immunotherapy (FAST).”
+They used x-rays to kill and fragment tumor cells from a biopsy \[2\] This was not an inspiration for me; I found it after I started writing my proposal.
+But, it is worth mentioning that it kind of uses the same ingredients: light to fragment tissue for a vaccine, only I think the frequency should be UV and it should use a photomask.

+My novel thought was to use UV lithography.
+UV lithography is the use of a UV laser with a photomask (something that selectively blocks light) to etch patterns on a substrate.
+It is widely used in the semiconductor industry.
+The same principles can be applied to fragment tumor-associated antigens in a controlled manner, ensuring the generation of appropriately sized glycopeptides that antigen presenting cells (APC) can process and present on major histocompatibility complexes (MHC).

-An alternative approach involves excision of the tumor tissue, subjecting it to controlled irradiation ex vivo, followed by purification and chemical treatment of the resulting antigenic debris.
-This refined material can then be reintroduced into the patient alongside appropriate immunologic adjuvants, enabling greater control over antigen integrity and immunogenicity.
-The main differences are location of light exposure (inside vs outside the patient) and frequency of light (UV vs Ionizing radiation).
-Compared to in situ vaccination following radiation therapy the possible advantages are: greater control over antigen size, the option to filter unwanted material, the option to chemically optimize the fragments (optimize immunogenicity, optimize stability of fragments), and the ability to better avoid inflammatory degradation either by chemical optimization (adducts, liposomes, hydrogels) or ex-vivo priming of antigen presenting cells (APCs).
+Compared to the aforementioned techniques, it may offer greater control over antigen integrity, size and immunogenicity.
+The main differences between this new approach and in situ vaccination following radiation therapy are location of light exposure (inside vs outside the patient) and frequency of light (UV vs Ionizing radiation).
+The possible advantages are: greater control over antigen size, the option to filter unwanted material, the option to chemically optimize the fragments (optimize immunogenicity, optimize stability of fragments), and the ability to better avoid inflammatory degradation either by chemical optimization (adducts, liposomes, hydrogels) or ex-vivo priming of antigen presenting cells (APCs).

-Past attempts for antigen preparation for autologous cancer vaccines have relied on enzymatic digestion or mechanical disruption (sonication) of the cells, which by comparison lack the ability to make precise sized fragments that maintain the native form of macromolecules.

 UV laser lithography is widely used in semiconductor fabrication to achieve nanoscale precision (currently the smallest transistor is 2nm which is much smaller than a 20-30 nm ribosome).
-The same principles can be applied to fragment tumor-associated antigens in a controlled manner, ensuring the generation of appropriately sized glycopeptides that antigen presenting cells (APC) can process and present on major histocompatibility complexes (MHC).

-Ultraviolet frequency is extremely well suited for breaking organic C-C and C-N bonds.
+The reason I think it can be applied to vaccine preparation is because ultraviolet frequency is extremely well suited for breaking organic C-C and C-N bonds.
 In fact, “laser capture microdissection” is a known method of using UV lasers to dissect individual cells.
 Because of the nice cuts they make, fluorine-based excimer lasers that operate in the UV-C range (around 193 nm) are also used in eye surgery.
 Deep UV (200–300 nm) can interact with proteins and DNA without massive heat buildup, making it ideal for precise cellular fragmentation.
 Femtosecond (fs) or picosecond (ps) pulsed UV lasers are especially good at breaking bonds and not disrupting surrounding tissue.

 X-rays are another excellent frequency candidate.
 In fact, x ray photomasks exist, and lithography systems can achieve nearly the same precision as those that employ UV light.
 X-rays have significantly more energy than UV light.
 The cell membrane is approximately 10nm thick.
 Approximately 20-40% of known tumor-associated antigens (TAA) are membrane bound so it is safe to use the outermost portion as the initial target.
 As a safety margin, let’s examine the penetration of UV and X rays of 10 nm of tightly wound keratin.
 By some estimates, the UV (300–350 nm) transmission is ~30–40%, and X-ray (1-10 keV) transmission 99%.
 Less x-rays will be absorbed, but they are higher energy and break bonds much more effectively when they are absorbed.